How many people are on Nauru and PNG?

 Children on and off Nauru

-The big story of the past year has been the belated push to transfer children out of Nauru, thanks in large part to the Kids Off Nauru campaign.
+The big story in 2018 has been the belated push to transfer children out of Nauru, thanks in large part to the Kids Off Nauru campaign.
 On 28 February 2019, the last four children on Nauru left the island.

 Where are they living?

 For the first few years, people were housed in detention centres, called ‘Regional Processing Centres’ by the government.
 The early days of Operation Sovereign Borders saw a rapid increase in the numbers sent to Manus Island.
 In January 2014, the numbers peaked at 1,353 people.
 The trend on Nauru was similar.
 The numbers there peaked at 1,233 people in August 2014.

 Refugees living on Nauru are all now living in the Nauruan community, with no one living in the centre by the end of March 2019.
-There has been a rapid drop in 2018 of those left in the Nauru Regional Processing Centre, from 338 people at the beginning of 2018 to 10 people by 31 December 2018.
 This graph shows the changing number of people in the centres on Nauru and Manus over time.
-As of 28 February 2019, there were less than 5 people still living in Nauru Regional Processing Centre.